qiscus/qiscus-sdk-android/README.md

 }
 ```

-Then add to your app module build.gradle
+Secondly, you need to add SDK dependencies inside your app .gradle.
+Then, you need to synchronize to compile the Qiscus Chat SDK for your app.

 ```groovy
 dependencies {